NicoleChant/BeeHive/README.md

 My name is Nicole.
 Some people also call me Channi.
 I am a computer scientist/mathematician.

-My main area of study & research lies within the Artificial Intelligence.
+My main area of study & research lies within the Artificial Intelligence domain.
 From path finding algorithms & classifiers to search optimization, probabilistic MinMax algorithms, Ant Colony Optimizations and with an active interest in low level details.

 <ul>
   <li> she/her 🏳️‍⚧️🏳️‍🌈 </li>